FIFA Fan Festival: Locations

+In addition, the state of Washington will have additional fan zones in Bellingham, Bremerton, Everett, Olympia, Spokane, Tacoma, Tri-Cities, Vancouver, and Yakima.
+The San Francisco Bay Area will host fan festivals in San Francisco, Oakland, and San Jose.

 Organization

 Sponsorship

 FIFA offers its affiliates various sponsorship and partnership opportunities that provide recognition across FIFA Fan Fests in Host Cities.
 2010 World Cup Fan Fests introduced The Coca-Cola Company as Presenting sponsor, MTN Group and Neo Africa as sponsors, and South African Broadcasting Corporation as the Official broadcaster.
 FIFA Fan Fests at the 2014 World Cup were sponsored by AmBev, The Coca-Cola Company, Hyundai Kia, Banco Itaú, Johnson & Johnson, Oi, and Sony.
 2018 FIFA Fan Fest in Russia introduced Adidas, The Coca-Cola Company, Wanda, Gazprom, Hyundai Group, Qatar Airways, and Visa as FIFA Partners, and Budweiser, Hisense, McDonald's, Mengniu, and Vivo as World Cup sponsors.
 2022 FIFA Fan Festivals in Qatar introduced Adidas, The Coca-Cola Company, Wanda, QatarEnergy, Hyundai Group, Qatar Airways, and Visa as FIFA Partners, and Budweiser, Hisense, McDonald's, Mengniu, and Vivo as World Cup sponsors.

 Regulations

 FIFA requires the host countries to apply specific by-laws and regulations for the duration of the World Cups.
 Those measures are meant to provide FIFA, its sponsors, and partners exclusive rights within and around sports venues and Fan Festivals.
 Such regulations are included in World Cup-specific laws such as Special Measures Act in South Africa, General World Cup Law in Brazil, and The Federal Law on Carrying out the FIFA World Cup in 2018 and FIFA Confederation Cup in 2017 in Russia.
 Regarding FIFA Fan Festivals those legislations regulate advertising, signage, street trading and vending, beautification, and decorum.
 According to those laws, FIFA, its sponsors, partners, and authorized third parties get exclusive rights to advertise and sell goods, food, and beverage within and around Fan Festivals.
 Nonetheless, softened those restrictions every World Cup.
 In 2006 it happened due to protests from Organising Committee pressured by German companies.
 In 2010, local informal business was integrated into World Cup events through development projects promoting local culture.
 In 2014, local businesses, NGOs, community organizations, and local authorities achieved that through negotiations.